 The Celtic Cross Mission Society serves as the missionary "hands" of the seminary, raising both funds and awareness, while engaging in direct community outreach.

-Charitable organizations in the San Francisco Bay area and across the globe received 2014 Celtic Cross Mission Grants totaling more than $20,000, strengthening work on behalf of refugees and new immigrants, literacy programs, supplemental nutrition, environmental advocacy, and disaster preparedness. [ See a five-minute video of this year's grant recipients. ]
+Charitable organizations in the San Francisco Bay area and across the country received 2016 Celtic Cross Mission grants.
+In the last three years over $40,000 had gone to strengthening work on behalf of refugees and new immigrants, literacy programs, supplemental nutrition, environmental advocacy, and disaster preparedness.

-Much of the focus of Celtic Cross in the fall is on raising funds, primarily through parking cars on Cal football game days – turning the parking lot into mosquito nets, clean water, teaching supplies, food for hungry bellies, and more.
-This becomes mission evangelism, as students share stories of the projects with those who use the parking lot, connecting them with the Good News they are helping to support.
-Celtic Cross also raises funds by operating a vending machine at the seminary, and is the recipient of community night offerings to support the annual grants process.
+Much of the focus of Celtic Cross in the fall is on raising funds, primarily through parking cars on Cal football game days – turning the parking lot into musical instruments, clean water, teaching supplies, food for hungry bellies, and more.
+Parking cars becomes mission evangelism, as students share stories of the projects with those who use the lot, connecting them with the Good News they are helping to support.
+Celtic Cross also is the recipient of community night offerings to support the annual grant process.

 The Panama Project offers up to four students at Episcopal seminaries, including CDSP, the opportunity to spend three weeks in the Episcopal Diocese of Panama.

 An outstanding feature of the program is orientation to and engagement with the social, economic and political dimensions of life in Panama, including the country's complex relationship with the USA.
 Thus, in addition to offering experience in grassroots pastoral ministry, the program explores the dynamics of colonialism and imperialism between North America and Latin America.
 The program has proven invaluable to students interested in Hispanic ministries.

 Applications are available through this link: Panama Project Application.